noamgariani11/Mock-Report/CaseNotes.md

 And under the "Hide slack files in the:" section uncheck both boxes.

 I first checked 3.txt-slack because that's where the start of the password was, but it ended up being in 1.txt-slack.
 This was obvious because it was the only one with data.
-Also it looked like something that might be encoded data.
+Also, it looked like something that might be encoded data.

 ![image](https://user-images.githubusercontent.com/91398631/232177152-4799156a-eec7-4e4c-8f5b-abd57c0081c0.png)

-When looking back at what was found earlier in the browsing history we seen multiple different searches about encoding:
+When looking back at what was found earlier in the browsing history we see multiple different searches about encoding:

 ```
 www.google.com